 Whether at the kitchen table as a family, in a home-schooling situation, or a formal classroom, teaching youth the principle of OWNERSHIP is definitely a worthy goal.
 To be clear … OWNERSHIP = ACCOUNTABILITY = RESPONSIBILITY.
 It’s truly all the same good stuff with one worthy goal: Slowing the spread of blame in our lives.
 Maybe even eliminating it! ????

 Our “I Own It!” curriculum does just that.
 Practical, user-friendly, and life-altering, we hope you’ll employ it with the young people you’re developing.
 Downloading the QBQ! book’s message of Personal Accountability into the head, heart, and hands of a young person is an outstanding thing grown-ups can do.
-So grab “I Own It!” at our store or Amazon today!
+So grab “I Own It!” at our store today!